Anambra governorship: Soludo says he will participate in election

-Despite the exclusion of his name from the list of candidates for the November 6 Anambra governorship election, which was published by the INEC, a former Governor of the Central Bank of Nigeria, Prof Chukwuma Soludo, says he is still in the race.
+Despite the exclusion of his name from the list of candidates for the November 6 Anambra governorship election by INEC, a former governor of the Central Bank of Nigeria, Professor Charles Chukwuma Soludo, said he is still in the race.

 INEC had published Chukwuma Udoji as the authentic candidate of APGA based on a court order served on it in relation to the primaries of the political parties and other processes leading to the election.